a16z/helios/README.md

 To run all benchmarks, you can use `cargo bench`.
 To run a specific benchmark, you can use `cargo bench --bench <name>`, where `<name>` is one of the benchmarks defined in the [Cargo.toml](./Cargo.toml) file under a `[[bench]]` section.

+To learn more about [helios](https://github.com/a16z/helios) benchmarking and to view benchmark flamegraphs, view the [benchmark readme](./benches/README.md).

 ## Contributing

 All contributions to Helios are welcome.
 Before opening a PR, please submit an issue detailing the bug or feature.
 When opening a PR, please ensure that your contribution builds on the nightly rust toolchain, has been linted with `cargo fmt`, and contains tests when applicable.